L'Arlésienne (1942 film)

 L'Arlésienne is a 1942 French drama film directed by Marc Allégret, starring Raimu and a young Louis Jourdan.
 It is based on Alphonse Daudet's play L'Arlésienne.

 Plot

-In the Camargue a local young playboy named Frédéri (Jourdan) falls in love with a young woman from Arles.
+In the Camargue a local young man named Frédéri (Jourdan) falls in love with a young woman from Arles.
 His family thinks she is unsuitable as a wife because she had a fling with a soldier.
 His entourage attempt to cheer him up but he intends to commit suicide.